SamuelMidgley/to-do/readme.md

 ## Roadmap

+- Major feature changes

   - Add button to trial locally (will store to localStorage)
   - Side bar to allow multiple tabs
   - Store to do items in Supabase
+  - Accesibility improvements
+  - Create own API rather than using supabase
+  - Move to PlanetScale

+- Minor feature changes

   - Settings (Light mode, Change colors)
   - Add Social Auth (Github, Google, etc)

-- Accesibility improvements
+- Architectural changes
   - Create own API rather than using supabase
   - Move to PlanetScale